Ravindraedeore/Nonparametric-Sequential-Control-Charts/README.md

 The repository is organized into directories representing different chapters or types of analyses:

 -   `Ch 2_ Two Sided SPRT sign Charts/`: Contains scripts related to two-sided SPRT sign charts, analyzing metrics like ASN and ANSS for EWMA, Shewhart, and SPRT variations.
--   `Ch 3_New SSRT Test/`: Focuses on new SSRT (Signaling Sequential Run Test) methods, including simulation data, size and power analysis, and regression equations.
+-   `Ch 3_New SSRT Test/`: Focuses on new SSRT (Sequential Signed-Rank Test) methods, including simulation data, size and power analysis, and regression equations.
 -   `Ch 4_SSRT Chart/`: Deals with SSRT charts, including regression equations, steady-state performance metrics for Shewhart, CUSUM, and EWMA charts, and overall SSRT chart performance.
 -   `Ch 5_Sequential Sukhatme Chart/`: Explores the Sequential Sukhatme Chart, including simulation data, regression equations, and steady-state performance comparisons with Shewhart, CUSUM, and EWMA charts.